ragrus-nbl/AmazonDRS/README.md

 ### startAuthentication(*[testDevice[, onAuthenticated]]*) ###

 This method starts the authentication process using the internal mechanisms.
+The authentication process is described [here](TODO).
 Either this method or [*setRefreshToken*](TODO) should be called before making any DRS-related requests.

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |